 Behavioral Interventions: Behavioral interventions shall be used with students with disabilities to promote and strengthen desirable behaviors and reduce identified inappropriate behaviors.
+The School Board will establish and maintain a committee to develop, implement, and monitor procedures on the use of behavioral interventions for children with disabilities.

-Discipline of Special Education Students: The District shall comply with the Individuals with Disabilities Education Improvement Act of 2004 and the Illinois State Board of Education's Special Education rules when disciplining special education students.
+Discipline of Special Education Students: The District shall comply with the Individuals with Disabilities Education Improvement Act of 2004 and the Illinois State Board of

+Education's Special Education rules when disciplining special education students.
 No special education student shall be expelled if the student's particular act of gross disobedience or misconduct is a manifestation of his or her disability.